pureskill714/ICT2101-Team-P1-6/README.md

             4.3.4) Assign a label depend on the issue type 4.3.5) Click on Submit new issue once all the above field is fill up.
             4.3.6) Developer can only closed the issue once assigned developer lead commented "Fixed" on the issue.

+  **5)  Merge Dev branch with Main Branch & release of new version branch:**

+    5.1) After completed development process, merge dev branch to master branch by development lead 5.1.1) Navigate to pull requests on Github respo 5.1.2) Click one new pull request
+            5.1.3) Select master branch and the dev branch from dropdown list 5.1.4) Select Create pull request button
+            5.1.5) Input meaningful comment and title
+            5.1.6) Select other developement lead for reviewers setting 5.1.7) Assign Labels according to the type of feature and click on Create Pull Request 5.1.8) Once approval given from the two 2 development lead, click on merge pull request button 5.1.9) Click on the confirm merge button

+      5.2) Once dev branch merge with master branch is completed, create a new "rel-<version_num>" branch by development lead 5.2.1) git checkout -b "rel-<version_num>" dev

+  **6)  Hotfix branch:** <br>
+  - As version have been release to public, hotfix have to been done fast and efficient.
+  - Create a `high-priority` issue on github project board wtih label hotfix and assign the specify developer and mention them in the commenet.
+  - Conduct step 4 for for bug/issue fixes once done,
+  - Perform step 3 for merging hotfix feature back into dev
+  - Once all done and review by development lead, development lead will closed the hotfix issues

 ## User Acceptance Test
 - Use case Diagram